jesusSant/Modifier/Installation.md

 ---------
 This variable informs the Operating System (OS) where Java is located within it.
 Therefore, it is dependent on the OS:
-* Windows: Generally when installing java in Windows, it automatically includes in the PATH variable the path to the Java 'bin' directory.
+* Windows: Generally when installing Java in Windows, it automatically includes in the PATH variable the path to the Java 'bin' directory.
 To be sure, we have to type (cmd terminal):
 <pre>
 echo %PATH%
 </pre>
-We can also see in 'Environment Variables' within 'System Properties', the routes that are included within the PATH variable.
+We can also see the routes included within the PATH variable in 'Environment Variables' within 'System Properties'.
 The absolute path must appear to the 'bin' directory of the version of the JDK that we have installed.
 For example, if we have installed 1.8.0_152 version inside 'Program_Files', we'll see something like this:
 <pre>